its-me-mayday/grog-mark/README.md

 ### 🤖 Usage
-Run red-noses-reports using the following command: echo 'INSERT-RUN-COMMAND-HERE'
+Run grog-mark using the following command: echo 'INSERT-RUN-COMMAND-HERE'

 ### 🧪 Testing